top of page

 BIOGRAPHY

-Caleb “The Negro Artist” Rainey is an author, performer, and producer.
+Caleb “The Negro Artist” Rainey is an author, performer, and event producer.
 He hails from Columbia, Missouri, and holds a B.A. in English (Creative Writing) from the University of Iowa.
 His debut book, Look, Black Boy, became Amazon’s #1 new release in African American poetry, and was awarded first prize in the North Street Book Prize.
-His second book, Heart Notes, was published in 2019 and was featured on Iowa Public Radio.
+His second book, Heart Notes was published in 2019 and was featured on Iowa Public Radio.
+Caleb was the reciepent of the 2024 Iowa Author Award for Poetry.
+He also co-founded the literary magazine Black Art; Real Stories, was published in Iowa's Best Emerging Poets - 2019, the Little Village Magazine, and wrote a monthly column for The Real Mainstream.
 He released two spoken word albums, a studio version of Look, Black Boy, and a performance album titled, Heart Notes Live!
-In 2023, as a part of the Brucemore Artisan in Studio Program, Caleb produced his first short film, Willing to Grow.
-He also co-founded the literary magazine Black Art; Real Stories, was published in Iowa's Best Emerging Poets - 2019, the Little Village Magazine, and wrote a monthly column for The Real Mainstream.
-For three years in a row he was named Best Poet/Spoken Word Performer in Cedar Rapids & Iowa City.
+And for three years in a row he was named Best Poet/Spoken Word Performer in Cedar Rapids & Iowa City.

 When he is not writing and performing he is actively curating a community of spoken word poets in Iowa City through his high school program, IC Speaks, and producing events like the Mic Check Poetry Fest.